harrybPHDcode/tools_assessment_hervk_SR-WGS/README.md

 ### Simulation
 The simulation_script file contains the bash script for generating simulated genome data with 19 known, non-reference HERV-K (HML-6) insertions.
 This script requires a hg19 reference genome and a bed file containing locations of known HERV-K integration sites.
 It might be possible to use the hg38 reference if the HERV-K loci are lifted over to hg38.
-The LTR3B and LTR3A files contain the locations in bed format, together they give the total HML-6 loci file.
+The #LTR3B and #LTR3A files contain the locations in bed format, together they give the total HML-6 loci file.
 The simulated_results_analysis is a Python script that checks the results of given tool (applied to the simulated data) against the known HERV-K locations allowing computation of sensitivity and specificity.

-### Long read analysis
+### Long read analysis_1
-1) This bash script extracts reads at predicted HERV-K loci from long read WGS data.
+This bash script extracts reads at predicted HERV-K loci from long read WGS data.
 It then merges the reads into contigs before applying repeatmasker to confirm the presence of target LTR/HERV-K elements at predicted loci.
 Repeatmasker can be installed following the instructions below.

+### Long read analysis_2
-2) This python script takes long read repeatmasker results and searches each locus for LTR5_Hs (or general LTR elements) of certain lengths.
+This python script takes long read repeatmasker results and searches each locus for LTR5_Hs (or general LTR elements) of certain lengths.
 The input to this script is a directory containing repeatmasker output for each long read genome from a given tool.
 An example filename might be 10:110876847-110891982.HG007.melt which contains the following file format (view raw):

  bit   perc perc perc  query     position in query     matching  repeat            position in repeat score   div. del. ins.  sequence  begin end    (left)   repeat    class/family    begin  end    (left)  ID